dossyb/bookish/README.md

 ## Bugs to Fix

+* Fix width of bookshelf and divider textures, slightly too short when the side panel is collapsed.
 * Fix responsive styling of Edit button.
 * Fix input validation in the form (appears the HTML element's built-in validation doesn't work as it is not a HTML form).
 * Fix book cover preview in edit form.